Home » Chocolate Cake with Chocolate Chickpea Ganache Frosting (Dairy-Free)

 Why does this recipe use WHITE whole-wheat flour?

 If you’ve spent time perusing FULLforLife, then you know the recipes you’ll find here use real-food, minimally processed ingredients whenever possible.
 Because white flour doesn’t fall into the realm of real food, this recipe uses white whole-wheat flour, which does.
-By using white whole-wheat flour, you’ll achieve fluffy chocolate cake, while still receiving all the nutritional benefits whole-grain flour has to offer.

 Why not whole-wheat flour?